mdsol/hale/README.md

 1. "_meta": contains information about the resource or resource elements which are not themselves resource attributes.
 2. "_links": contains information about relationships with other resources
-3. "_embedded": contains an embedded resource which must be a valid HALE document
+3. "_embedded": contains an embedded resource which must be a valid Hale document

 All other properties MUST be valid JSON, and represent the current state of the resource.